cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Points: With data structure change review JSON saving
- - Why is the top leaflet map popups getting the maxwidth in the GC Test Site?
-Load order?
-Delay loading until some initialized event?
  - Review Tags - could changes be reduced to 'primary' changes rather than all changes?
  - The GUI Context tests are breaking - longer waits needed for the background events to run?
 Something else?
  - Look again and Main Feed/Before/After for content - currently the entire main feed is regenerated - could this be done selectively and/or does other content need before/after help?